Lavender Scare

-The "lavender scare" was a moral panic about homosexual people in the United States government which led to their mass dismissal from government service during the mid-20th century.
+The Lavender Scare was a moral panic about homosexual people in the United States government which led to their mass dismissal from government service during the mid-20th century.
 It contributed to and paralleled the anti-communist campaign which is known as McCarthyism and the Second Red Scare.
 Gay men and lesbians were said to be national security risks and communist sympathizers, which led to the call to remove them from state employment.
-It was thought that gay people were more susceptible to being manipulated, which could pose a threat to the country.
+It was thought that due to the stigma around homosexuality, gay people were vulnerable to blackmail, which could lead to a breach in national security.
 Lesbians were at less risk of persecution than gay men, but some lesbians were interrogated or lost their jobs.

-The Lavender Scare – the federal government's official response to both a visible lesbian and gay community and a perceived homosexual menace – normalized persecution of homosexuals through bureaucratic institutionalization of homophobia.
+The Lavender Scare normalized persecution of homosexuals through bureaucratic institutionalization of homophobia.
 Former U.S. Senator Alan K. Simpson wrote: "The so-called 'Red Scare' has been the main focus of most historians of that period of time.
 A lesser-known element and one that harmed far more people was the witch-hunt McCarthy and others conducted against homosexuals."